Skip to main content

 Looking at the example below, it's a common misconception to think that the total ratio should be calculated as 23.5 : 4 or 5.875 : 1.

-However, total ratios must be calculated using the CVs Sent and Placement totals.
+However, total ratios must be calculated using the CVs Sent and Placement totals, rather than summing the ratios resulting from those values.

-Top Tip!
-Add the individual metrics as columns next to your ratio in the Matrix.
-That way you can see the metric totals being used to calculate the ratio.
+We recommend adding the individual metrics that make up the ratio as columns next to it in the Matrix.
+This way, you can see the metric totals being used to calculate the ratio.

 Looking at the total for CVs Sent and for Total Placements for all users, it's now clear that the team ratio is 38 : 6, which simplifies to 6.33 : 1.